Reawakening knowledge: Anticipatory recovery from catastrophic interference via structured training: Emergent Anticipatory Recovery

 \subsection{Other Influential Factors}

 \looseness=-10000 In this section we discuss the effect of other training hyperparameters on the \methodname{} phenomenon.
-In each of the following paragraphs we vary one factor in the training setup and plot the different average loss curves for cyclic fine-tuning of a pre-trained Pythia-1B model.
-We also include some additional results in Appendix \ref{sec:additional_results}.
+We also include additional experiment details in Appendix~\ref{sec:additional_llm_setup} and additional results in Appendix~\ref{sec:additional_results}.

-\paragraph{Number of Tasks.} We first try to increase the number of documents/tasks ($T$) the model is fine-tuned on in each epoch, with $T\in \{10, 25, 50, 100, 200\}$, and plot all the loss curves in Figure \ref{fig:num_tasks}.
-From the figure we can observe clear recovery for all the curves, suggesting that the model can ``memorize'' a certain task transition even after training on 200 other tasks.
+\paragraph{Number of Tasks.} Figure~\ref{fig:ablations}(a) plots the loss curves for different number of documents ($T\in~\{10, 25, 50, 100, 200\}$).
+We observe clear recovery for all the curves, suggesting that the model can ``memorize'' a certain task transition even after training on 200 other tasks.

-\paragraph{Number of Gradient Steps.} Figure \ref{fig:num_grads} plots training curves with different numbers of gradient steps ($M$) taken on each task ($M \in \{1, 5, 10, 20\}$).
-More gradient steps in general leads to higher recovery score, although in Appendix \ref{sec:onestepgd} we show that slight anticipation is still observed for $1$ gradient step if we use a larger learning rate.
-We also demonstrate in the appendix that the anticipation effect is stronger when the same total update is divided among more gradient steps by scaling the learning rate inversely with $M$.
+\paragraph{Number of Gradient Steps.} Figure~\ref{fig:ablations}(b) plots training curves with different numbers of gradient steps taken on each document ($M \in \{1, 5, 10, 20\}$).
+More gradient steps in general leads to a higher recovery score, although in Appendix~\ref{sec:onestepgd}~and~\ref{sec:fixed-total-lr} we show that slight anticipation is still observed for $1$ gradient step if we use a larger learning rate, and that the anticipation effect is stronger when the same total update is divided among more gradient steps by scaling the learning rate inversely with $M$.

-\paragraph{Context Length.} We experiment with different context lengths ($C \in \{128, 256, 512, 1024\}$).
-Documents are padded to the same length with padding tokens.
-The loss curves are plotted in Figure \ref{fig:context_length}.
+\paragraph{Context Length.} Figure~\ref{fig:ablations}(c) plots the loss curves for different context lengths ($C \in \{128, 256, 512, 1024\}$).
+Documents are padded to the same length with padding tokens if they are shorter than the specified context length.
 With the same number of gradient steps, larger context length is correlated with lower recovery score.
 This suggests that sufficient training on each task is necessary, and for longer input context it takes more gradient descent steps to memorize the task.
-For example, we show in \cref{sec:long-context} that we can achieve the recovery score of context length 256 with $M=10$ for context length 1024 with $M=40$.